|Overall Rating||Not for us|

 No obligation, but these links & ads support the site.

 APO Supreme 2014 Review by The Good Ride

 The APO Supreme is an interesting board.
 To start off I think someone filed down the edges because we have never experienced so little edge hold.
 It was to the point where it was a bit scary.
-Hopefully this was not how the board really rides because there is some snap and pop to it.
+Hopefully, this was not how the board really rides because there are some snap and pop to it.